Current Fellows

 1st Year

-Fithi earned her PhD in Social Work from Washington University in Saint Louis and holds an MSW and an MA in Sociology from Ohio University.
-She is a licensed clinical social worker and a certified Parent-Child Interaction Therapy (PCIT) provider, with research and clinical experience focused on early childhood mental health, trauma, and parent–child interventions.
-Her research focuses on child maltreatment prevention, intergenerational trauma, and attachment-based interventions, with emphasis on health disparities and implementation science.
-Her work aims to improve behavioral, health, and educational outcomes for young children exposed to trauma, particularly abuse and neglect, through the development of culturally responsive, integrated mental health interventions that strengthen parent–child attachment and address family trauma.
+Fithi earned her PhD in Social Work from Washington University in St. Louis and holds an MSW and MA in Sociology from Ohio University.
+She is a licensed clinical social worker and a certified Parent-Child Interaction Therapy (PCIT) provider with over a decade of practice and research experience in early childhood mental health and trauma-informed parenting interventions.

-Research interests: Child mental health, intergenerational trauma, attachment-based and co-located behavioral health interventions, implementation science, quality improvement
+Research interests: Early childhood mental health, child maltreatment prevention, intergenerational trauma, implementation science, attachment-based parenting, and integrated behavioral health interventions

 Yasamin Sanii, MD